wp-plugins/wp-lister-for-ebay/readme.txt

 Yes, there are!
 Please check out our growing knowledgebase at http://www.wplab.com/plugins/wp-lister/faq/

-= What about for WP-Lister for Amazon? =
+= Is there a WP-Lister for Amazon? =

-WP-Lister for Amazon is currently in beta.
-You are welcome to follow the development on wplab.com - a free version on wordpress.org should follow later this year.
+Yes, there is.
+WP-Lister for Amazon is currently in beta and we still have to work on the documentation, but you are welcome to give it a try: https://wordpress.org/plugins/wp-lister-for-amazon/

 == Screenshots ==